Cewein/mrtrix3/docs/reference/commands/dwi2noise.rst

 Note that on complex input data, the output will be the total noise level across real and imaginary channels, so a scale factor sqrt(2) applies.

-If the input data are of complex type, then a linear phase term will be removed from each k-space prior to PCA.
+If the input data are of complex type, then a smooth non-linear phase will be demodulated removed from each k-space prior to PCA.
 In the absence of metadata indicating otherwise, it is inferred that the first two axes correspond to acquired slices, and different slices / volumes will be demodulated individually; this behaviour can be modified using the -demod_axes option.
+A strictly linear phase term can instead be regressed from each k-space, similarly to performed in Cordero-Grande et al. 2019, by specifying -demodulate linear.

 The sliding spatial window behaves differently at the edges of the image FoV depending on the shape / size selected for that window.
 The default behaviour is to use a spherical kernel centred at the voxel of interest, whose size is some multiple of the number of input volumes; where some such voxels lie outside of the image FoV, the radius of the kernel will be increased until the requisite number of voxels are used.
 For a spherical kernel of a fixed radius, no such expansion will occur, and so for voxels near the image edge a reduced number of voxels will be present in the kernel.
 For a cuboid kernel, the centre of the kernel will be offset from the voxel being processed such that the entire volume of the kernel resides within the image FoV.